kapilreddy/kapilreddy.github.io/_posts/2013-08-13-core_async_webgl_korova_drop.markdown

          (sound-+>analyzer source-node)
          (recur source-node))))))
 ```
-I create an anlyzer node.
+I create an analyzer node.
 Right now I don't do anything with it.
 Later
-on I'll use it to render audio specturm data.
+on I'll use it to render audio spectrum data.

 ## Rendering stuff
-Mordern browsers provide an API for UI loop called 'requestAnimationFrame'.
+Modern browsers provide an API for UI loop called 'requestAnimationFrame'.
 I'll create a UI channel to read available frames.

 'render-stuff' is just a generic function which gets audio data to
-render the specturm data.
+render the spectrum data.

 {% highlight clojure %}
 (defn animloop